kurves/alx-higher_level_programming/0x0B-python-input_output/README.md

 ### function that reads a text file (UTF8) and prints it to stdou
 ###  function that writes a string to a text file (UTF8) and returns the number of characters written
 ### function that appends a string at the end of a text file (UTF8) and returns the number of characters added:
+### function that returns the JSON representation of an object (string